WildGums/WildGums.OpenSource/src/content/_index.md

 - .NET 4.5
 - .NET 4.6
 - .NET 4.7
+- .NET Core 3.0

 ## Vision

 WildGums is a company that develops professional WPF and web based applications that look good.
 When developing software, we are constantly looking out for the best frameworks and components available.
 A lot of components are hyped, but seem to provide very little added value when digging deeper.
-One framework that did deliver on its promise is [Catel](http://catelproject.com/).
+One framework that did deliver on its promise is [Catel](https://catelproject.com/).
 It's a very mature, well documented, well maintained and feature-rich application development platform.

 Once we found the core platform to build our applications on, we were still having problems finding high-quality libraries.
 We have tried several commercial vendors, but found the support to be slow (or lacking).
 This made us decide it was time for a change...
 We were going to develop our own components, giving us control over